Office hours: on leave term I, II in 2016-2017

 - Harriet Palfreyman, Visualizing Venereal Disease in London, c.1780 – 1860 (completed 2012)

 - David Beck, Thoroughly English: County Natural History in England, c.
 1660-1720 (completed 2013)

 - Greg Wells, Shakespeare’s Doctor: John Hall’s Little Book of Cure (ongoing)

 - Anne Moeller, The Economics of Philanthropy: Halle Pietism and the Medical Trade to India (ongoing)

-- Elisabeth Wallmann, The Role of Insects in Eighteenth-Century French Literature (ongoing)
+- Elisabeth Wallmann, The Role of Insects in Eighteenth-Century French Political Economy (ongoing)